mvattuone/databender/README.md

 The quickest way to get _something_ on the page:

-- Run `npm i` in your project and make sure you have an image to point to somewhere.
+- Run `npm i databender` in your project and make sure you have an image to point to somewhere.
 - Paste the following snippet into `index.html` and point the image to the location of the image you'd like to bend.

 ```html